ffh571/velociraptor-web/content/about/_index.md

 * **Quick** - performance should be speedy and resource impact low, while allowing performance to be managed when needed
 * **Reliable** - each feature and artefact should work as expected and be relatively free of bugs and issues

-## We're still a work in progress

-Although Velociraptor is already being used on real-life DFIR cases, it's still early days and is very much a work in progress.

-Our roadmap includes many exciting features and developments, including:

-* Expanding the artefact library, including individual artefacts and 'artefact packs' for even more powerful collection and analysis
-* More artefact parsers to allow for analysis of artefacts and data reuse and cross-referencing directly on the server
-* More monitoring artefacts, for real-time event detection and alerting
-* Artefacts for OSX and Linux, since we already have clients for these
-* Further documentation, especially within artefacts in the GUI, so users don't have to be DFIR experts
-* A kernel driver for Windows, providing tighter integration with operating system event monitoring
-* Improving the user interface, including richer features and more automated reporting

 ## Send us your feedback

 We welcome all ideas and suggestions on how Velociraptor could be used and improved and encourage our users to get in touch.

 <!-- Insert contact details
 You can connect with us via: